geisweiller/weather-app/README.md

   - Features:
     - Search for any city in the world.
     - Shows the current weather, humidity, wind speed, alerts and forecast for next 7 days.
+    - Shows the location of the city in a map.
     - Switch between Celsius and Fahrenheit
     - Star your favorite cities and access them quickly.